Integrations > Authentication and SSO

 Use PKCE for all flows

-Proof Key for Code Exchange (PKCE) provides security against authorization code interception attacks, essential for AI applications that may run in less secure environments.
+Proof Key for Code Exchange (PKCE) protects against authorization code interception attacks.
+Critical for AI applications that might run in less secure environments.

 -